arttttt/SimpleMVI/docs/overview/configuration.md

 ### Error Handling

-In SimpleMVI, all main thread checks are mandatory and cannot be disabled, as this is a fundamental architectural constraint.

-However, you can configure how the library behaves when it encounters errors such as:
+You can configure how the library behaves when it encounters errors such as:

 - Using an uninitialized Store
 - Using a destroyed Store